If you’re running your store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 #4 Take a customer-centric approach

-It’s important that you view your entire customer journey/marketing funnel when crafting any specific step.
+You must view your entire customer journey/marketing funnel when crafting any specific step.

 So when looking at your follow up emails, make sure you’re focusing on the long-run, not short-run.